hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 ;
 ```

-On my computer, the second query runs about 30 % faster.
+On my computer, the second query runs about 40 % faster (360 ms vs. 220 ms).

 ### Use materialized views